lauris/lauris.github.com/_posts/2014-08-23-summary-the-first-week-of-my-90-day-blogging-challenge.md

 ---
 layout: post
-title: "Summary: The first week of my 90 day blogging challange"
+title: "Summary: The first week of my 90 day blogging challenge"
 category: meta
 ---

-A week ago I posted [a challange](http://lauris.github.io/2014/08/14/blog-like-theres-nobody-reading/) to write a blog post for the next 90 days.
-I wrote every day and didn't break the challange so at least that's good.
+A week ago I posted [a challenge](http://lauris.github.io/2014/08/14/blog-like-theres-nobody-reading/) to write a blog post for the next 90 days.
+I wrote every day and didn't break the challenge so at least that's good.
 The first week has passed and here are couple of insights.

 <!-- more -->